 For the dry mix all you need is in that bisquick mix.
 You can find heart healthy, which isn’t my favorite because it is more dry, or gluten free bisquick if need be.
 Egg will be the binder.

 You just mix everything together with hands or a cookie scoop into golf ball sized balls and bake until golden brown on a baking sheet.
 I like to line with parchment paper if I have it so they don’t stick.
 You want to bake in a preheated oven always until they are golden brown and cooked through.
-Typically takes around 10-15 minutes.
+This typically takes around 10-15 minutes but should be checked after 10 with a thermometer, should reach 160F.

 Taco Balls Recipe